 Like I said, this isn’t a lose-weight-quick diet, but a sustainable, healthy way of living.
 I don’t want Greenlea to see me calorie-obsessed or weight-obsessed.
 I want her to see her mom as someone who makes healthy choices, but isn’t afraid to indulge once in awhile.
 Someone who appreciates and is grateful for her body, not obsessed with the way it looks.
 I want to be an example of what I want for her — someone who looks in the mirror and loves what she sees.

 P.S.
-My coach, Cathy DeZorzi, is starting a new round on March 18 if anyone is interested!
+My coach, Cathy DeZorzi, is starting a new round on Jan 6 if anyone is interested!
+Right now there’s a Black Friday sale (until Dec 2!) for $49 off the round.
 I highly recommend both the program and her!